-4.1 Each breeder must register a separate stud or kennel prefix for use exclusively in connection with the names of dogs bred by them.
-Where a family connection is clearly established, a common stud or kennel prefix may be used.
+- 4.1 Prefix - (a) Only full financial members may register a prefix. - (b) Each breeder must register a separate stud or kennel prefix for use exclusively in connection with the names of dogs bred by them. - (c) The prefix will be limited to one or two words of not more than a total of 15 letters. - (d) Where a family connection is clearly established, a common stud or kennel prefix may be used.